bitpiston/oyster/README.txt

     `pkg_add -r p5-DBD-mysql`
     `pkg_add -r p5-Digest-JHash`
     `pkg_add -r p5-Digest-SHA`

 * Get a fresh git clone:
   `git clone https://github.com/BitPiston/Oyster.git oyster`

 * Navigate to the shared directory:
   `cd oyster/trunk/shared`

 * Copy the config file template:
   `cp config.pl.tmpl config.pl`

 * Edit config.pl with the text editor of your choice.

 * Install Oyster:
   `perl script/update.pl`

 * Start your test server:
   `perl script/server.pl`

   Note: For additional server options, type `perl script/server.pl -h`

 * Visit 127.0.0.1:80 (or whatever you configured the server to bind to)

 * Your Oyster development environment is ready!

+  For details on spawning Oyster as FastCGI under a httpd such as Lighttpd, nginx or Apache refer to the documentation which has configuration examples available for all three.
+It also includes examples for using supervisord or fcgictl/spawn-fcgi.